nballou/gaming-confounds/ms.typ

 The lead author (NB) completed all three coding cycles with all responses.
 Two analysts supported the analysis process.
 First, TH completed Cycles 1 and 2 with a subset (20%) of the data.
 The two coders then met to discuss the patterns each noticed in the data, which helped ensure that the deductive codes were consistently applied, and led to the introduction of new inductive themes.
 After completing another coding cycle with the revised coding tree, TF reviewed the coding tree alongside coded segments, to ensure that codes accurately reflected the coded segments from which they were derived, and that the coding tree as a whole was coherent and communicable.

-We adopt a constructivist perspective, believing that the analysis is inherently a product of the analyst's background in the topic, disciplinary knowledge, and perspective.
-Given this, we do not calculate measures such as interrater reliability; instead, the role of additional analysts is to assess and challenge the analysis and ensure that it is both coherent and well-grounded in the data.
+We adopt a critical realist perspective, believing that the qualitative analysis is capable of generating causal knowledge, but only through the subjective lens of the analyst given their background, disciplinary knowledge, and perspective @Fryer2022critical.
+Given this, we do not calculate measures such as interrater reliability; instead, the role of additional analysts is to promote reflexivity by assessing and challenging the analysis, helping ensure that it is both coherent and well-grounded in the data.

 #figure(
   placement: top,